 Jeffrey Wilson is a fifteen year veteran of the fermentation industry and the former president and head of operations for one of the largest naturally fermented pickle and pickled vegetable brands in North America.
 With extensive experience in fermented foods product development, sourcing, quality control, and operations as well as supplier, distributor and retailer relations; Jeff has been on the front lines of the consumer packaged goods side of the fermentation industry nearly all of his professional career.
 Through his consultancy: Meticulous LLC, Jeff provides business and strategy advisory services to all manner of consumer packaged goods brands and industry service providers.

-Benjamin E. Wolfe is an Assistant Professor in the Department of Biology at Tufts University, running the Wolfe Lab.
+Benjamin E. Wolfe is an Associate Professor in the Department of Biology at Tufts University, running the Wolfe Lab.
 The work in the Wolfe Lab will help develop principles of microbial community assembly that can guide the design and manipulation of microbial communities in agriculture, industry, medicine, and nature.
 Prof. Wolfe received his BS degree in Natural Resources/Plant Science from Cornell University, his masters from University of Guelph and PhD from Harvard University before becoming a Postdoctoral Researcher in the FAS Center for Systems Biology at Harvard.
 His research and teaching interests include Ecology and evolution of microbial communities, Microbiology of food systems, Plant-microbe interactions, and Public perceptions and knowledge of microbes.